fodori/jsonui/packages/docs-site/src/pages/api-json/apiJson.md

 }
 ```

-The action is really a predefined function when it will fire, when the event has triggered.
+The action is a predefined function that will run when the event has been triggered.

 ### 3, Modifiers

-The `"$action"` can add a dynamic value for properties or components.
-It's a function which will be called at render time of the component.
-Depends on environment data.
-For example JSONUI contains a basic internalisation solution.
+The `"$modifier"` can add a dynamic value for properties or components.
+It's a function which will be called at **render time** of the component.
+For example translate a text.

 ```json
 { "$comp": "Text", "$children": "Hello World" }